kowshikRoy/kubernetes-cluster/README.md

 cd local-kubernetes-cluster
 vagrant up
 ```
-This will start 3 vms.
+This will start 3 vms( master, worker1, worker2)
-- master
-- worker1
-- worker2

 In the way of installation, you can see some things like this
 ```